oscarotero/psr7-middlewares/README.md

 ### ImageTransformer

 Uses [imagecow/imagecow](https://github.com/oscarotero/imagecow) to transform the images on demand.
-You can resize, crop, rotate and convert to other format.
-You can specify a predefined sizes using [the imagecow syntax](https://github.com/oscarotero/imagecow#execute-multiple-functions).
+You can resize, crop, rotate and convert to other formats.
+Use the [the imagecow syntax](https://github.com/oscarotero/imagecow#execute-multiple-functions) to define the available sizes.

+To resize or crop images on demand, use the size as filename prefix.
+For example, to get the "small" value of the image `avatars/users.png`, the path is: `avatars/small.user.png`.

 ```php
 use Psr7Middlewares\Middleware;